Tetra Ireland

 Seed Round in 2011

-Benu Networks is a telecommunications software company based in Billerica, Massachusetts, focused on providing innovative solutions for edge networks.
-The company specializes in developing a next-generation Virtual Service Edge (VSE) platform that facilitates the creation and delivery of Internet Protocol (IP) services over converged infrastructure.
-This platform integrates cable modem termination system (CMTS) functions, allowing network operators to effectively scale their networks for both residential and business customers.
-With over a decade of industry experience, Benu Networks aims to transform legacy networks, manage services elastically, and support the transition to 5G technology.
-The company is supported by prominent venture capital investments.
+Benu Networks is a privately held telecommunications software company based in Billerica, Massachusetts.
+The company specializes in developing innovative software solutions that simplify complex edge networks.
+Its next-generation Virtual Service Edge (VSE) platform integrates cable modem termination system (CMTS) functions, allowing network operators to create and deliver Internet Protocol (IP) services over a converged infrastructure.
+With over a decade of industry experience, Benu Networks focuses on transforming legacy networks, managing services elastically, and supporting the transition to 5G technology.
+The company is backed by reputable venture capital firms, underscoring its potential for growth and impact in the telecommunications sector.

 Kineto Wireless